sausheong/anthill/README.md

 Anthill is a simple workload distribution organizer.
 It allows you, the developer, to create worker nodes to distribute processing workload through an AMQ queue.

+**IMPORTANT - Anthill is experimental software as of now and cannot be considered production quality**

 ## How does it work?